 Pregnancy is a stage where a woman’s body undergoes plenty of changes.
 From bearing another life in the womb to biological changes, the spine goes through a delicate situation.
 Thus, it becomes very important to practice yoga for lower back pain in pregnancy, so that, you stay strong as an individual and as a mother.

 Carrying a new life in your womb is not something that can be pretty easy.
 The body undergoes a whole lot of physical and mental changes.
-If you are not strong enough to carry the extra few pounds, you are going to experience a lot of discomforts.
+If you are not strong enough to carry the extra few pounds, you are going to experience a lot of discomfort.

 When a woman gets pregnant, she puts on weight.
 In turn, it puts pressure on her joints and back.
 Moreover, it leads to lesser mobility, elasticity, and body movement.
-Practicing yoga for lower back pain in pregnancy improves your overall flexibility by incorporating movement in your life.
+Practising yoga for lower back pain in pregnancy improves your overall flexibility by incorporating movement in your life.

 Even if you are not able to move comfortably, there are many styles of pregnancy yoga that you can practice while sitting or lying.
 The practice of various stretches improves the hips and joints mobility, so that, your everyday activity eases out to the maximum.